kaivehmanen/ecasound/testsuite/README.txt

 General

 This directory contains a set of small programs that test various parts of ecasound.
+See also 'ecasound/manual-tests'

 ---
 Test programs